Editor's note: This article has been updated to reflect the time of the event.

 The auditorium, located at the University of Texas at Austin, seats 967 people.
 The event is closed to the public, but will be livestreamed online.
 Media will be allowed to attend.

-“We’re honored to have President Biden at the LBJ Library to mark the 60th anniversary of the Civil Rights Act, a law that was a giant step toward fulfilling our nation’s most sacred promise of ‘all men are created equal,'" Mark K. Updegrove, president and CEO of the LBJ Foundation, said in the release.
+“We’re honored to have President Biden at the LBJ Library to mark the 60th anniversary of the Civil Rights Act, a law that was a giant step toward fulfilling our nation’s most sacred promise of ‘all men are created equal,'" Mark K. Updegrove, president and CEO of the LBJ Foundation, said in a news release.
 "We look forward to commemorating this milestone with the President and hearing his vision for how we can continue to make real the promise of America for all of its citizens."

 Andrew Young, a former U.S. ambassador to the United Nations, and actor Bryan Cranston will participate in the event, according to the LBJ Library.